-Some internships are paid and some are not.
-The College, as well as external providers, offer funding to help students cover costs associated with unpaid or low-paid internships.
+The majority of internships offered are unpaid.
+Securing a paid internship, while feasible, is not guaranteed.
+That said, the College, as well as external providers, offer funding to assist students with costs associated with unpaid internships.

 Lake Forest College Internship Funding Program